cocos-creator/docs-3d-deprecated/en/editor/publish/debug-jsb.md

 ## Other Platform Debugging

-If you need to debug in Release mode, or if you need to debug a custom native engine, please refer to the [JSB 2.0 Use Guide: Remote Debugging and Profile](https://docs.cocos.com/creator/manual/zh/advanced-topics/JSB2.0-learning.html) document.
+If you need to debug in Release mode, or if you need to debug a custom native engine, please refer to the [JSB 2.0 Use Guide: Remote Debugging and Profile](https://docs.cocos.com/creator/manual/zh/advanced-topics/JSB2.0-learning.html) documentation.